achekuri19/SLAM-18786/README.md

 | SuperPoint (pretrained)   | 0.367 | 49.2 | 1.3M | 28.4 |
 | SuperPoint Compact  | 0.107 | 68.0 | 1.08M | 29.4 |
 | SuperPoint Compact v2  | 0.113 | 46.6 | 0.73M | 15.4 |

+As aside, I realized that it is difficult to separate the results of training these networks from the data used.
+The official paper uses data that is unreleased to bootstrap the feature detection.
+I believe the consistently low precision seen from my training could be the result of having an over-eager MagicPoint network which detects a lot more keypoints than the pretrained network.
+The training pipeline, therefore, tries to optimize for all the keypoints detected by MagicPoint.

 ### Goal 2: Improving precision